syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-The enabled Animation property uses the easeOutQuad animation to SlideDown and SlideUp the Popup list in 200 and 100 milliseconds, respectively.
+Enable or disable the animation effect in DropdownList.

 Default Value: